 The city boasts two natural harbors and is one of the most widely used shipping lanes in the region.
 Bordered by Yemen and the United Arab Emirates, Oman is a country with vast heritage and true natural beauty that cannot be compared to other countries in the region.
 If you are looking for a vacation on the coast of the clear cerulean waters of the Arabian Sea and in close proximity to a myriad of oasis, wadis and gorgeous natural springs, this is definitely the place for you.
 A drive down the coast gives an almost Mediterranean feel to this Arab city, with white bleached villas and palm trees swaying in the warm breeze.
 You can’t ask more of this city, but simply visit here and enjoy every bit of it.

-Explore the best journey planner for your visit to Muscat and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Muscat and create a flawless plan in few simple steps!